Does the job description require MS Project skills?

 PRO TIPChoosing the right skills is a crucial step in the resume making process.
 Make sure to look at things from the recruiter’s perspective to understand what they’re looking for.
 Then, include the strongest, most essential skills that can help you do the job better.

-How to demonstrate Ms Project skills on your resume
+How do I list Ms Project skills on my resume

 - Designed detailed reports and presentations for stakeholders and investors using MS Project